Choose the Right Doors for a Glass Wall System

 • Review of other project components (e.g., flooring, ceilings, etc.)

-Of course, there is plenty more to talk about, but in our experience every project is different and comes with its own unique challenges.
+Of course, there is plenty more to talk about, but in our experience, every project is different and comes with its own unique challenges.
 In addition to offering guidance and collaborating with A&D teams to find solutions, we provide quick turnaround budgets to manage tenant expectations and help A&D teams maintain their design intent.

 A good example of this can be seen in the project we collaborated on with HLW International at the International Flavors & Fragrance Inc. IFF wanted glass wall interiors that would deliver a bold and modern aesthetic.
 But they also had specific olfactory requirements for their testing environments that needed to be met.
 Our team worked with the HLW designers to create airtight glass booths by utilizing single-glazed versions of our DG system with framed doors, drop seals, and custom Bespoke sniffing windows mounted in the doors.